 In Austria festivals are an excuse to party.
 Everything is celebrated from cows to dumplings and there are many opportunities to find village festivals with food stalls, dancing, and Tyrolean bands playing live music.
 St Johann is no exception and best known for its “knödelfest” the world’s largest dumpling festival in September.
 Seefeld holds one of the largest flower festivals in Europe in August where local floats entered by all the hotels and businesses decorated with hundreds of flowers parade through the village.
 Kitzbühel holds an annual culinary and wine festival in early September.
 A gourmet delight of regional delicacies made by local chefs and a chance to taste Austrian wines.

 Austria is a great destination for a family holiday and provides a range of activities to suit all ages and abilities.
 Some of our Austrian hotels provide facilities for children such as children pools, play areas and indoor games rooms.
 We are also pleased to offer free holidays and special child prices for children ages 2-11 for selected flights and hotels.

 To see more of Austria there are options for two centre holidays or many different half day or day excursions from your chosen resort.
-There are city breaks, to Innsbruck or the beautiful city of Salzburg.
+There are city breaks, to Vienna or the beautiful city of Salzburg.